-Our value proposition is simple: We provide aviation service providers a quality and conforming SMS program that is effective and simple to use, that minimizes operational disruption and ensures full participation from all members of your team.
+Our value proposition is simple: We will provide you a conforming program that is effective and simple to use, that minimizes operational disruption and ensures full participation from all members of your team.
 And should you require additional support, we offer the following programs that provide full administrative and training support:

 Our Collaborative Management Program (CMP) is a fully managed solution that ensures conformity and performance standards are maintained, while reducing administrative workload and automating your reporting process.
 We collect data and generate reports, while monitoring your operational performance for trends that could impact safety in the future.
 We provide continuous training bulletins and survey personnel to ensure safety awareness remains high and morale levels are positive.
 We assist with quarterly internal audit protocols that ensures standard conformity, and you receive a robust annual safety evaluation and confirmation of conformity declaration that ensures you are conforming and complying to industry best practices.